Blog | Intersec | Get the latest news

 For more information: UN source

-Knowing the accurate location of the emergency caller is essential for successful intervention by emergency services.
-To comply with the EECC, member states must ensure that the national public safety answering points have access to the caller's location data.
+Under Article 109, paragraph 6 of the European Electronic Communications Code (EECC), Member States are required to ensure that caller location information is made available to the most appropriate Public Safety Answering Point (PSAP) without delay after an emergency communication is set up.
+This includes both network-based and handset-derived caller location information.
 When using a smartphone to make an emergency call, the caller's location can be determined through the handset's position through Advanced Mobile Location (AML) and/or the position derived from the mobile networks.